 Time limits vary depending on the area of law.

-Complaints to the AHRC under the Anti-Discrimination Act need to be commenced within 6 months after the offensive conduct occurred.
-However, If the offensive conduct occurred prior to 13 April 2017, you have 12 months lodge a complaint with the AHRC.
+Complaints to the AHRC under the Anti-Discrimination Act need to commence within 6 months after the offensive conduct occurs.
+However, If the offensive conduct occurred prior to 13 April 2017, you have 12 months to lodge a complaint with the AHRC.

 Speak to one of our solicitors to understand more about the time limits and what this means for you.